HC.SVNT.DRACONES

 The idea hadn't even occurred to him.

-—Why, bring him in, by all means: the guard won't have as far to go to take him into custody.
+—Why, bring him in, by all means: the constabulary won’t have as far to go to take him into custody.

 And so, W Regis was wheeled in on a chair by a pair of labourers hired for the purpose.
 He had on one of those glittering robes a championship boxer might wear into the ring, a loose-fitting hood keeping his face from view until the whole ensemble could be shrugged away, just before the punches flew.

-The empty sleeves bounced around as the chair was rattled through the doorframe, but W Regis himself didn't stir until the official called his name.
+The empty sleeves bounced around as the chair was rattled through the doorframe, but W Regis himself didn’t stir until his name was announced.

 The First Assistant knew the stories surrounding Rupert's birth as well as anyone, yet he was wholly unprepared for what he saw when W Regis finally lifted his head.
 The sickening disfigurement was everything he'd imagined—but the gross, astonishing resemblance to his Royal Majesty left him, literally, short of breath.